w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 fork the [Parity Signer GitHub repository](https://github.com/paritytech/parity-signer), start the terminal within the `/generate_message` folder and type the following:

-`cargo run add-specs -d -u wss://statemine.api.onfinality.io/public-ws --encryption sr25519`
+`cargo run add-specs -d -u wss://statemine-rpc.polkadot.io --encryption sr25519`

-where `wss://statemine.api.onfinality.io/public-ws` is the OnFinality RPC endpoint for Statemine.
+where `wss://statemine-rpc.polkadot.io` is the Parity RPC endpoint for Statemine.
 This will create the file `sign_me_add_specs_statemine_sr25510` under the `files/in_progress` folder.

 ### Generating Signature